English: % of target farmers who reported incurring crop production losses during the last season (caused by the most serious, pre-identified factors)

 The data collector needs to cross-check whether the answer to Q3 is correct (whether the respondent understood the “scale system”) by asking: “Can you please tell me how much of your crop you lost?”
 If there is a large difference between the stated loss and the answer to Q3, the data collector needs to clarify the actual loss with the respondent and if required, revise the answer to Q3.

-4) Calculate the indicator’s value by dividing the number of respondents whose crop production was affected by the number of respondents who grew the given crop and multiplying it by 100.
+4) To calculate the indicator’s value, divide the number of respondents whose crop production was affected by the number of respondents who grew the given crop.
+Multiply the result by 100 to convert it to a percentage.
 For example, 60 affected respondents divided by 300 respondents who grew the given crop, multiplied by 100 = 20% respondents/ farmers affected.

 To assess the average severity of the damage, sum up the answers to Q3 and divide them by the number of people who responded to Q3.
 Your project should aim for a) decreasing the number of affected people and b) decreasing the severity of the damage.